parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

 	if(name != null && current_number_files < number_of_files && length_of_current_file_name < length_of_file && length_of_current_directory_name < length_of_directory_name){
-		create a new file and map it to its entry in the FAT include its information in the meta-information file return 0;
+		create a new file and map it to its entry in the FAT include its information in the meta-information file go through all data blocks in the file system and grouped the occupied ones together and group the unoccupied ones together put the grouped occupied ones to the left of the grouped unoccupied ones put the grouped unoccupied ones to the right of the grouped occupied ones return 0;
 	}
 	else{